ZHIYAO1219/ORA_KG/README.md

 Note that in this case, we normalize the three objectives, making the Weighted-Sum Method and Lp-Metric Method essentially equivalent.

-## 3. Data collention, prerocessing and Analysis Result
+## 3. Case study, Modules and Analysis Result

 ### 3.1 Case study: links between NTU IM courses
 We conducted a case study on the links between courses at National Taiwan University (NTU).
 We identified certain existing limitations in the course overviews, including a scarcity of prerequisite relationships between courses.
 This lack of detailed information poses challenges for students seeking to study across different fields and disciplines.